gvp-study/CarND-Traffic-Sign-Classifier-Project/traffic-signs-recognition.md

 * The shape of a traffic sign image is (32, 32, 3)
 * The number of unique classes/labels in the data set is 43

-####2.
-Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the training data set.
 The graph clearly shows the uneven distribution of the histogram of the traffic signs.
 The first sign (SpeedLimit20) has only about 200 samples while the SpeeLimit50 sign has about 2000 samples.
 There is a huge variation in the sample set for every sign.
 Training on such a set will help make the classifier robust.

 ![alt text][image1]

-###Design and Test a Model Architecture

-####1.
-Describe how you preprocessed the image data.
-What techniques were chosen and why did you choose these techniques?
-Consider including images showing the output of each preprocessing technique.
-Pre-processing refers to techniques such as converting to grayscale, normalization, etc. (OPTIONAL: As described in the "Stand Out Suggestions" part of the rubric, if you generated additional data for training, describe why you decided to generate additional data, how you generated the data, and provide example images of the additional data.
-Then describe the characteristics of the augmented training set like number of images in the set, number of images for each class, etc.)

 I decided to keep all 3 channels of the color image instead of converting it to grayscale.
 I think the color of the sign could be a useful parameter in the classification and could be learned by the neural network.
 To reduce the effects of the lighting on the input vector.
 I decided to normalize the color images of the traffic signs.
 I used a simple formula of converting the pixels using the following equation.